Truganina - South West

 Truganina - South West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Truganina - South West's dwelling structure at its latest Census had 87.7% houses and 12.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 88.1% houses and 12.0% other dwellings.
-Home ownership in Truganina - South West was at 11.9%, with mortgaged dwellings at 54.2% and rented ones at 33.8%.
-The median monthly mortgage repayment was $1,893, below Melbourne metro's average of $1,924.
-Median weekly rent in Truganina - South West was $377, compared to Melbourne metro's $370.
-Nationally, Truganina - South West's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Truganina - South West's dwelling structure, as per the latest Census, consisted of 87.7% houses and 12.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is similar to Melbourne metro's composition of 88.1% houses and 12.0% other dwellings.
+Home ownership in Truganina - South West stood at 11.9%, with mortgaged dwellings at 54.2% and rented dwellings at 33.8%.
+The median monthly mortgage repayment was $1,893, lower than Melbourne metro's average of $1,924.
+The median weekly rent was $377, slightly higher than Melbourne metro's figure of $370.
+Nationally, Truganina - South West's mortgage repayments were higher at $1,893 compared to the Australian average of $1,863, while rents were also higher at $377 compared to the national figure of $375.

 Frequently Asked Questions - Housing